Agronomist

 About

-A career as a Agronomist
+A career as an Agronomist

 Agronomists advise farmers on soil management to improve crop production.
 They investigate all factors that could affect crop growth and yield and tell farmers the practices to use to maximise profitability for their farm.